Think-like-a-Terminator/FlaskAPI-GCP-AWS/README.md

 Add in the path to your GCP Service Account Credentials JSON file and AWS SES credentials file inside main.py.

+(Optional) If you want to leverage creating GCP buckets from your frontend, enter your frontend URL inside cors_configuration under the class CreateGcpBucket(Resource), replace "INSERT YOUR FRONTEND URL" with your frontend URL.

 Run the command in Cloud Shell where the app.yaml and .py files are located in:

 gcloud app deploy